cyberkni/FolgertechManuals/2020i3/README.md

 ![GT2 Secured](https://raw.githubusercontent.com/cyberkni/FolgertechManuals/master/2020i3/images/-021-090.png)

-### 12. Attach the Couplings and SHF8UU Clamps in preparation for the X Carriage to be attached in the next step.
+### 12. Attach the Couplings and SHF8UU Clamps in Preparation for the X Carriage to Be Attached in the Next Step

 Parts Needed:
 * (2) 5x5 Coupling